emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have watch parties. ❌

 ***
-## Arabflix
-### Score: 11/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Some of its servers have auto-switch built in. 🟡
-1. Site does have episode auto-next on some servers. 🟡
-1. Sites UI is good, feels very modern, shows results as you type. ✔️
-1. Site has continue watching, but you can't sync across devices. 🟡
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌
-1. Site does not have watch parties. ❌

-***
 ## KaitoVault
 ### Score: 11/20
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️